 As I’m preparing to travel for the last quarter of the year, I’m reminiscing about my time in Thailand.
 There are still things I haven’t shared so be prepared to read about them.
 After exploring the Temples, drove from Bangkok to Kanchanaburi with some stops along the way.
 Our tour guide kept emphasizing staying in the jungle, but it was one of the most peaceful moments on our entire trip.
 If you plan on visiting central Thailand, read more about some of the top things to do in Kanchanaburi.

 Kanchanaburi is mostly known for the activity around the area during World War II.
-The Japanese had control of the area and forced Thai and Allied POWs to build a railway from Choom Thang Nong in Thailand to Than Be Au Sa Yai in Myanmar (formally Burma).
+The Japanese had control of the area and forced Thai and Allied POWs to build a railway from Choom Thang Nong in Thailand to Than Be Au Sa Yai in Myanmar (formerly Burma).
 There are a number of museums and memorials honoring lives lost during this period around the city.

-Things to Do in Kanchanaburi
+Top Things to Do in Kanchanaburi

 - Thailand-Burma Railway Centre & War Cemetery – The Thailand-Burma Railway Centre is a museum and research center dedicated to the men who were forced to build the death railway.
 It is a fully interactive facility that includes videos, photos and actual memorabilia from allied POWs and Asian laborers.
 Across from the museum is the War Cemetery which is the main POW cemetery for these victims.